nicolerg/resources/scg_primer.md

 Then submit the job using `sbatch test_sbatch.sh`.

 ### `nih_s10` NIH Supercomputer
 This system has its own partition.
 You can run jobs with many CPUs and lots of memory, and it also has Nvidia GPUs for CUDA-accelerated software (typically deep learning or molecular dynamics).
 While it is free to use, it is very busy so it usually has a long wait time, and it frequently suffers from extended downtime due to hardware instability.
 You can read more about it [here](https://login.scg.stanford.edu/uv300/).

 ### Job arrays
 If you need to run a large number of jobs it is possible to use a job array with `sbatch` to automate this: https://slurm.schedmd.com/job_array.html.
-If you need to do this it is likely to be expensive so please check with Stephen and ask on the lab Slack for additional guidance on how to do this.
+If you need to do this it is likely to be expensive, so make sure you know what you're doing.

 ## Software modules on SCG
 `module load <module>` is your friend.
 If you can Google the bioinformatics tool, chances are SCG has already installed the software, and it’s loaded in a module. if you see `command not found`, try loading a module.